 Week 5 - Your YouTube Channel

-YouTube is still the most effective way to distribute your music and gain new fans, but there are secrets to making a video success.
+YouTube is still the most effective way to distribute your music and gain new fans, but there are secrets to making your channel and videos a success.
 We'll cover:

 - Getting Views - I'll show you the secret elements that make your video pop in the YouTube search engine (the biggest in the world after Google).